"

 Source: Lumen Learning.
 Components of a Supply Chain, in Module 12.
 Lumen Publishing.
 (2016).
 Principles of Marketing. https://courses.lumenlearning.com/waymakerintromarketingxmasterfall2016/chapter/outcome-components-of-a-supply-chain/

 If Monster uses a JIT inventory process, then new orders from the manufacturer will only be generated as stock is pulled from the warehouse, because the bottler requires it to fulfill orders from the supermarket.
-Each of the organizations in the supply chain will know when demand is slowing or growing and will be able to react more quickly to changes in demand.
+Each of the organisations in the supply chain will know when demand is slowing or growing and will be able to react more quickly to changes in demand.

 Warehousing and Transportation

-• Approximately 81 percent of the merchandise sold at Walmart is shipped through Walmart’s distribution network.
-The balance is serviced through direct store delivery in which the manufacturer ships directly to the store.
+• Approximately 81 per cent of the merchandise sold at Walmart is shipped through Walmart’s distribution network.
+The balance is serviced through direct store delivery, in which the manufacturer ships directly to the store.

 Amazon’s One-Day Delivery